mzgoddard/webpack-cache-module-plugin/README.md

 node dist/bundle.js
 # 813001.71875

-# modify a file and
+# modify a file and see that its mentioned when building again but not the
+# other files
 ```

 ### test/helpers/make-a-tree.js